Exam 1 Study Guide

 DSA, the Digital Signature Algorithm

-The current NIST standard that generates key pairs that are secure because of the difficulty of computing discrete logarithms.
+The current NIST standard, based on the difficulty of computing discrete logarithms.

 ECDSA, Elliptic Curve Digital Signature Algorithm